BEFORE

 COMMENTS ON WHAT WE CAN AND SHOULD DO

 A brief comment on what each of us can and should do.
-I have faith that we can and should choose to love God with all our heart, with all our soul, with all our mind, and with all our strength, and to love our neighbor as we love ourself.
+I have faith that we can and should choose to love God with all our heart, with all our soul, with all our mind, and with all our strength, and to love our neighbor as ourself.
 God commands us to do nothing more, nothing less.
 Think about this carefully.
-We may choose not to love as God would have us love, yet what we actually choose to do does not change the fact that each and every one of us can and should choose to love God with all our heart, with all our soul, with all our mind, and with all our strength, and to love our neighbor as we love ourself.
+We may choose not to love as God would have us love, yet what we actually choose to do does not change the fact that each and every one of us can and should choose to love God with all our heart, with all our soul, with all our mind, and with all our strength, and to love our neighbor as ourself.
 At every moment in each and every one of our lives we should do nothing more, we should do nothing less, period.
 Again, this does not mean that we will do what we can and should do, yet at every moment we may make the free will choice to do what we can and should do.
 We may not choose to do so, but every moment of our life we can and should love as God would have us love.

 It is very important to understand that, whether we choose to do what we can and should do, or not, each and every moment of our lives we can and should love as God would have us love.
 There is no reason to search for something more, something less.
 There is absolutely no reason to search for anything else that we should do.
 There is nothing else that we should do.
 An example, what if you are not willing to share your ample harvest with a hundred people, but you are willing to share it with fifty people.
 The question is not "should" you love your neighbor as yourself and share your food with the fifty, for the answer is always the same, you "can and should" love your neighbor as yourself and share your food with the hundred people.
 The fact that you "can and should" love your neighbor as yourself and feed the hundred, does not mean that you "should not" feed the fifty people.
 This is where many become confused.
 It is wrong to say that if you are not willing to do what you can and should do, love your neighbor as yourself and feed the hundred, then you "should" feed the fifty.
 The fact that you are unwilling to feed the hundred does not change the fact that you "can and should" love your neighbor as yourself and feed the hundred, period.
 Yet this does not mean that you should not feed as many people as you are willing to feed.
 If you feed the fifty perhaps God will forgive you for having not chosen to do what you "can and should" do, for not loving your neighbor as yourself and feeding the hundred (see our comments in the next topic).

-We should never do less than we can and should do, we should never do more.
+We should never do less than we can and should do, we can never do more.
 We should not do less for if we choose to love as God would have us love we will do our best, and our best is something that we can always choose to do.
-We do not need to do more for if we choose to love as God would have us love we will do our best, and our best is all that we can do.
-I believe that if I sat down to decide what God would have me do every moment of my life, what I can and should do about feeding the poor, caring for the sick, visiting the lonely, what I can and should do about everything in my life, and I thought and thought and thought and thought about it for a day, a year, or a lifetime, at the end of the day, year, or lifetime I would always reach the same conclusion, I can and should love God with all my heart, with all my soul, with all my mind, and with all my strength, and love my neighbor as I love myself.
-Whenever we are asked what we can and should do, I have faith that the answer always is that we can and should choose to love God with all our heart, with all our soul, with all our mind, and with all our strength, and to love our neighbor as our self.
+We cannot do more for if we choose to love as God would have us love we will do our best, and our best is all that we can do.
+I believe that if I sat down to decide what God would have me do every moment of my life, what I can and should do about feeding the poor, caring for the sick, visiting the lonely, what I can and should do about everything in my life, and I thought and thought and thought and thought about it for a day, a year, or a lifetime, at the end of the day, year, or lifetime I would always reach the same conclusion, I can and should love God with all my heart, with all my soul, with all my mind, and with all my strength, and love my neighbor as myself.
+Whenever we are asked what we can and should do, I have faith that the answer always is that we can and should choose to love God with all our heart, with all our soul, with all our mind, and with all our strength, and to love our neighbor as ourself.
 There is never any time when the answer is to do any less, or any more.
-Think about this very, very carefully, we can and should choose to love God with all our heart, with all our soul, with all our mind, and with all our strength, and to love our neighbor as our self.
+Think about this very, very carefully, we can and should choose to love God with all our heart, with all our soul, with all our mind, and with all our strength, and to love our neighbor as ourself.

 Jesus said: “You have heard that it was said, love your neighbor and hate your enemy.
 But what I tell you is this: love your enemies....
 Do good to those who hate you,....
 Pray for those who abuse and....
 Persecute you; so that you may be children of your father in heaven, who makes his sun rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love only those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 And if you greet only your brothers, what more are you doing than others?
 Do not even the tax collectors do the same?
 Be perfect therefore, even as your father in heaven is perfect.”